Small grain forage options for this fall

 Spring oats.
 Spring oats are usually planted in late February or March in Kansas.
 However, spring oats can also be planted in August or early September -- and if done so, they will produce much more fall forage compared to other small grain forages in the fall before a killing freeze.
 They will almost never produce grain if planted in August.
 Spring oats do not need to vernalize before heading.
 They will develop rapidly in the fall if they have enough moisture and fertility, and may even head out before termination by the first hard freeze in the mid-20 degree F range, but in most years it will not have time to produce viable grain.
 In very mild winters, however, much of the spring oats planted in the fall might survive the winter in southern Kansas.

 Spring oats can also be planted in a mixture with a winter small grain.
 The spring oat will produce most of the forage in the fall and then most likely winter kill.
+If the winter climate is mild, the spring crop can survive the winter.
 The winter small grain will overwinter and produce forage in the spring.
-Winter small grain biomass production might be less than planted alone, but the combination of oat and winter small grain biomass will most likely be higher than winter small grain planted alone.
+Winter small grain biomass production might be less than if planted alone, but the combination of oat and winter small grain biomass will most likely be higher than winter small grain planted alone.
 If a mixture is used, plant oats at a 50% seeding rate and winter small grain at 100% seeding rate.

 Spring oats should be seeded at the rate of 2 to 3 bushels (64 to 96 pounds) per acre.
 About 30 to 70 pounds of nitrogen (N) per acre will be adequate depending on forage potential and if no excess N is available in the soil.